We created this fun mural the other day after reading the book “Hooray for Fish” by Lucy Cousins.

 Then pressed it onto our paper and carefully lifted it off.

 After we done filling the entire paper, we had created our water background.
 This was a lot less time consuming than painting the entire paper blue, and a lot more fun!

-Then I had Luke tell me which fish were his favorite in the story and I drew all of them with pencil onto white card stock paper, then outlined them with a permanent black marker.
-The story has the fish outlined in black so that's why we did it that way.
+Then I had my son tell me which fish were his favorite in the story and I drew all of them with pencil onto white card stock paper, then outlined them with a permanent black marker.
+The story has the fish outlined in black so that’s why we did it that way.
 I am not an artist by any means, so I just tried my best to copy the fish.
-Luke used markers to color the fish like in the story (I did help with some since this was such a time consuming project) and then we cut all the fish out.
-There were places of the black lines where Luke cut off, so I went back over the edges with a black marker after he was done cutting.
+My son used markers to color the fish like in the story (I did help with some since this was such a time consuming project) and then we cut all the fish out.
+There were places of the black lines where my son cut off, so I went back over the edges with a black marker after he was done cutting.

 We then glued down some strips of green tissue paper as seaweed onto our water background and glued down all our fish to finish the mural.

 Meet some of our fish: